Meta-learning Based Beamforming Design for MISO Downlink: Introduction

-An alternative approach is to utilize meta-learning techniques to solve optimization problems.
+An alternative approach is to utilize meta-learning techniques to solve the underlying optimization problem.
 The work in \cite{andrychowicz2016learning} uses meta-learner networks to learn the variable updating strategy in the form of gradient descent, which surpasses the benchmark approaches including Adam \cite{kingma2014adam} and RMSProp \cite{hinton2012neural} in convergence speed.
 In \cite{li2016learning,li2017learning}, meta-learning is applied to the design of solution algorithms for different gradient-descent-based optimization problems.
 Another popular model-agnostic meta-learning (MAML) algorithm \cite{finn2017meta,finn2017model} uses meta-learning for finding a superior initialization, which can lead to a faster convergence.
+This idea has been recently employed in \cite{yuan2020transfer} for the WSR maximization problem, where there can be a mismatch between test and training SNRs.
+Meta-learning allows fine-tuning the NN parameters with few training samples.
 A meta-learning based global scope optimization (GSO) method is proposed in \cite{xia2020meta} for solving non-convex multi-variable optimization problems.
 The GSO algorithm exhibits significantly better performance in solving non-convex problems, such as matrix completion without rank information or Gaussian mixture model with high dimensionality, than the traditional alternating minimization-based methods.